matteob8/JESS-Notepad-/README.md

-# JESS-Notepad-
+# JESS-Notepad-Syntax
-Basic Solarized Syntax hilight configuration for production rule langauge JESS in Notepad++
+Basic Solarized Syntax highlight configuration for production rule language JESS in Notepad++

+And some further temporary code.